-Please introduce yourself, your position, and your district/organization.
+1. Please introduce yourself, your position, and your district/organization.

-Organization Type / Role Participants
+ORGANIZATION TYPE/ROLE COUNT OF PARTICIPANTS

 Community Based Organizations 8

-District Staff (Central Administration Building) 7
+District staff (Central Administration Building) 7

-School Building Staff (counselors, principals, etc.) 6
+School building staff (counselors, principals, etc) 6

 Higher Education 4

-Government-Funded College Access Staff 4
+Government-funded college access staff 4

-Non-District NGO or Agency Staff (embedded within schools) 2
+Non-district NGO or agency-level staff embedded within schools 2

-TOTAL 31
+TOTAL: 31

-How is FAFSA/WASFA, and/or other college financial aid discussed in your district/school, if at all?
+2. How is FAFSA/WASFA, and/or other college financial aid discussed in your district/school, if at all?

-Response Regions There is lots of discussion of FAFSA/WASFA, though the allocation of resources varies 7 There is significant variety in how FAFSA/WASFA is discussed, whether between schools in a district or between districts and regions 7 There is limited capacity to support financial aid completion 5 Discussion of FAFSA/WASFA focuses on form completion over other supports like understanding award letter, supporting a student on why they are completing the form, etc 2 Other - which incorporated a number of themes like the importance of discussing as part of general postsecondary planning, etc 7 TOTAL 28
+RESPONSE COUNT OF REGIONS There is lots of discussion of FAFSA/WASFA, though the allocation of resources varies 7 There is significant variety in how FAFSA/WASFA is discussed, whether between schools in a district or between districts and regions 7 a.
+What resources (staff, finances, time) are allocated to financial aid completion in your district, if any?

+There is limited capacity to support financial aid completion 5 Discussion of FAFSA/WASFA focuses on form completion over other supports like understanding award letter, supporting a student on why they are completing the form, etc 2 Other - which incorporated a number of themes like the importance of discussing as part of general postsecondary planning, etc 7 TOTAL: 28